2 Corinthians 6:17 “Therefore “Come out from among them And be separate, says the Lord. Do not touch what is unclean, And I will receive you.”

-In the same way that God isolated the leper or the dead, we are called to do the same in Holiness and sanctification before God.
+In the same way God isolated the leper or the dead, we are called to do the same in Holiness and sanctification before God.

 What are those things that defile us?

 The immediate concern is the danger of a believer marrying an unbeliever.
 The conjoining of two lives, one righteous and the other unrighteous is equivalent to defiling oneself with a leper in God’s eyes.
-It may seem drastic, but when you consider the stakes, eternity requires drastic measures.
+It may seem drastic, but when you consider the stakes, righteousness requires drastic measures.